logo

 School Psychology Degree and Career Guide

-School psychology is a specialty recognized by the American Psychological Association (APA) that is focused on the science and practice of psychology in school settings, including children, families, learners, teachers, and the schooling process in general.1 School psychologists work in schools with students, families, teachers, and others in the school system to promote positive learning environments for everyone involved.
 According to the National Association of School Psychologists (NASP), a specialist degree in school psychology is considered an entry-level degree for a job in school psychology.2 Courses in school psychology may be taken at the undergraduate level as electives for a general psychology degree, but the degree as a specialty is typically offered at a higher level.
 As a result, school psychology degrees, which are related to educational psychology degrees, are usually advanced.
 Since school psychology is a specialization of psychology, no further specializations (also called concentrations, specialties, or emphases) are typically offered in those degree programs.

 Most students entering a school psychology graduate program hold a bachelor’s degree in psychology or education.
-Those who hold a bachelor’s degree in another field may be required to take some prerequisite courses.
-Some school psychologists hold a master’s degree in school psychology, some have a specialist degree, known as an Education Specialist (EdS) or Specialist in School Psychology (SSP or PsyS), and others elect to pursue a Doctor of Education (EdD), Doctor of Psychology (PsyD), or Doctor of Philosophy (PhD).
-Most states require a minimum of a specialist degree to become licensed and, according to NASP, no states require a doctoral degree for licensure in school psychology.2 In many states, including Massachusetts, New York, and Washington, a master’s degree in school psychology (including a year-long advanced practicum) is required to become licensed; with the practicum included, the master’s in school psychology is considered a specialist-level degree.
-Another common requirement for state certification is NASP certification as a Nationally Certified School Psychologist (NCSP).
-Most graduates seek jobs in K-12 public school systems, but others pursue employment in private schools, hospitals or clinics, and universities.
+Those who hold a bachelor’s degree in another field may need to take some prerequisite courses.
+Certified school psychologists must hold at least a master’s degree in school psychology, or a specialist degree, known as an Education Specialist (EdS) or Specialist in School Psychology (SSP or PsyS).
+Most states require a minimum of a specialist degree to become licensed.
+In some states, including Massachusetts, New York, and Washington, a master’s degree in school psychology (including a year-long advanced practicum) is required to become licensed.
+With the practicum included, the master’s in school psychology is considered a specialist-level degree.

 Quick Facts

-• 1 school offers a certificate in school psychology.3
+• 3 school offers a certificate in school psychology.3

-• 2 schools offer a bachelor’s degree in school psychology.3
+• 5 schools offer a bachelor’s degree in school psychology.3

-• 196 schools offer a master’s or advanced degree in school psychology.3
+• 204 schools offer a master’s or advanced degree in school psychology.3

 Table of Contents